 Boston Public Schools budget

-Efforts to tighten budget management and identify efficiencies, along with Mayor Walsh’s commitment to education funding, make possible $20M of BPS investments.
-While the School Committee approved a balanced budget for FY18, the District still has underlying challenges that require structural changes to allow Boston to continue to effectively invest in its students in future years.
+The FY19 budget also continues the focus on finding central office and transportation efficiencies to pour back into schools and supports.
+Efforts to tighten budget management and identify efficiencies, along with Mayor Walsh’s commitment to education funding, make possible $16 million in new BPS investments beyond increases for teacher salaries.
+While the School Committee approved a balanced budget for FY19, the District still has underlying challenges that require structural changes to allow Boston to continue to effectively invest in its students in future years.